 Intent standard in racial discrimination cases, Washington v.
 Davis, Intent claims, Empirical legal studies, Legal standards, Fourteenth Amendment, Strauder v.
 West Virginia, Yick Wo v.
 Hopkins, Plessy v.
 Ferguson, Brown v.
 Board of Education, Griggs v.
 Duke Power Co., Palmer v.
 Thompson, Village of Arlington Heights v.
 Metropolitan Housing Development Corp., McCleskey v.
 Kemp, Race-based decisionmaking

 Applied Statistics | Civil Rights and Discrimination | Constitutional Law

 No one knows how the intent standard works in racial discrimination cases, though many have speculated.
 To test the speculation, this study examines how the intent standard actually operates.
 Its findings cast doubt on whether we really know how any legal standard functions.

 Eisenberg, Theodore and Johnson, Sheri Lynn, "The Effects of Intent: Do We Know How Legal Standards Work?"
 (1991).
 Cornell Law Faculty Publications.
-Paper 409.
+409.

 Published in: Cornell Law Review, vol. 76, no. 6 (September 1991).